Teach Kids to Tell Time

 • Young children can learn about size awareness to understand the big hand and the little hand

-• Use a hula hoop to create a large clock to focus on motor planning and gross motor skills.
+• Use a hula hoop to create a large clock to focus on motor planning and gross motor skills in a clock game

 • Teach the passage of time by using a dry erase marker to color on the face of a clock.
 Students can see how the minute hands moves within the estimated time as they perform the task at hand.

-• Create a paper clock and use paper hour hand and minute hand to focus on fine motor skills and bilateral coordination skills
+• Another clock game is to create a paper clock and use paper hour hand and minute hand to focus on fine motor skills and bilateral coordination skills

 • Move the hands of a clock and have a dance party.
 When the clock reaches a certain time, the students can dance.

-• Play tell time games: Ask students what time of day they might eat breakfast, play outside, get on the school bus, etc.
+• Play tell time games and other clock games: Ask students what time of day they might eat breakfast, play outside, get on the school bus, etc.

 • Make a bottle cap clock for movement and learning with time telling (see below)